Llandudno: Development

 By 1847 the town had grown to a thousand people, served by the new church of St George, built in 1840.
 The great majority of the men worked in the copper mines, with others employed in fishing and subsistence agriculture.

 In 1848, Owen Williams, an architect and surveyor from Liverpool, presented Lord Mostyn with plans to develop the marshlands behind Llandudno Bay as a holiday resort.
 These were enthusiastically pursued by Lord Mostyn.
 The influence of the Mostyn Estate and its agents over the years was paramount in the development of Llandudno, especially after the appointment of George Felton as surveyor and architect in 1857.
 Between 1857 and 1877 much of central Llandudno was developed under Felton's supervision.
 Felton also undertook architectural design work, including the design and execution of Holy Trinity Church in Mostyn Street.

 Transport

+Railway

+The town is served by Llandudno railway station, which is the northern terminus of a 3 mi long branch line from Llandudno Junction.
+There are generally half-hourly services between the two stations; some trains continue to Blaenau Ffestiniog or to Manchester Airport.